cumav/simpleObject/README.md

 and you are done with that!

-This project comes with the needed model, but you also can use other models.
+This project comes with a pretrained [model](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), but you also can use other models.
 For that either train your own model or get the mobilenet [ssd_mobilenet_v1_coco](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 #### Using